nemtudodmeglel/Wall-e/README.md

 The original excercise description is available here: http://webprogramozas.inf.elte.hu/#!/subjects/webfejl2-pti

-The webpage for the game extend with registration and mapmaking is available on: http://webprogramozas.inf.elte.hu/hallgatok/dwp98s/beadando/
+The webpage for the game extended with registration and mapmaking is available on: http://webprogramozas.inf.elte.hu/hallgatok/dwp98s/beadando/

 For mapmaking and deleting you can use: